Top 10 Information

 networks, leaving a path of destruction in their

 wake.
 Concerned about security?
-Your concerns may be
+Your concerns

-are trying to protect.
-For example, is your data
+information you are trying to protect.
+For

-someone outside the company gets access to your
+company gets access to your confidential

-confidential documents?
-You can’t always prevent
+documents?
+You can’t always prevent hackers from

-difficult for them to succeed.
+for them to succeed.

 Why you need formal security protection:

-- Hackers like the challenge of breaking into
+- Hackers like the challenge of breaking

 systems

-Don't assume that ad-hoc security can protect you
+Don't assume that ad-hoc security can protect

-from Internet threats.
+you from Internet threats.
+Penetration tests

-Penetration tests identify vulnerabilities that
+identify vulnerabilities that can allow hackers

-can allow hackers access to your internal systems.
+access to your internal systems.

-Security Tip #5 - Employees are your hidden
+Security Tip #5 - Employees are your

 Internal employee threats.
 You have probably